The Best Smart Coffee Machine In 2022

 For more on Pod coffee machines, well, you understand the drill by now 😉 …

-What I would refer to as smart, and what I’m sure you’ll be thinking of as a smart coffee makeking tool, is one that can be operated in ways other than manually pressing buttons.
+What I would refer to as smart, and what I’m sure you’ll be thinking of as a smart coffee machine, is one that can be operated in ways other than manually pressing buttons.
 The particular features will then depend on the kind of machine, and the specific make & model, as you’ll have noticed from the varied features of the coffee machines above.

-What makes a coffee makeking equipment smart?
+What makes a coffee makeking tool smart?

 Life is like a box of chocolates, so join my Brew Time list, subscribe to my YouTube Channel, become an accredited coffee botherer (Patreon supporter), try my coffee at The Coffeeworks (work with discount code coffeebotherers), follow me on Twitter & Instagram, follow the coffeeblog FaceBook page, and that’s all I have to say about that.